-- 3. A Common Driveway shall in no way exempt the applicant(s) from meeting applicable frontage requirements on a public or private way for each individual building lot unless the lots are in an approved Open Space Design or a reduction in frontage requirements is granted in accordance with subsection (4) below. - 4.
-Flexible Frontage: In order to reduce the number of curb cuts onto Town roadways, preserve the natural and cultural resources visible along these roadways, facilitate the movement of wildlife across roadways, protect recreational access to backland, and improve the design and Site Planning of smaller residential neighborhoods, the Planning Board may approve in its Special Permit for a common driveway, a reduction or elimination in frontage requirements on a public or private way for one or more of the lots proposed to be served by the common driveway.
-Such reduction or elimination of frontage requirements shall not affect any other dimensional requirement for the lots to be served by a common driveway or result in more than twice the number of lots otherwise possible without such reduction or elimination.
+- a.
+In order to reduce the number of curb cuts onto Town roadways, preserve the natural and cultural resources visible along these roadways, facilitate the movement of wildlife across roadways, protect recreational access to backland, and improve the design and Site Planning of smaller residential neighborhoods, the Planning Board may approve in its Special Permit for a common driveway, a reduction or elimination in frontage requirements on a public or private way for one or more of the lots proposed to be served by the common driveway. - b.
+Such reduction or elimination of frontage requirements shall not affect any other dimensional requirement for the lots to be served by a common driveway or result in more than twice the number of lots otherwise possible without such reduction or elimination. - c.
 In order to take advantage of this option, an applicant shall obtain the required Special Permit for the common driveway prior to seeking approval for the creation of the subject lots under the "Approval Not Required" provisions of the Town's "Regulations Governing the Subdivision of Land."
-The Planning Board may approve such frontage reductions or eliminations only if it finds that the goals listed in the first sentence of this paragraph will be better achieved than without the reductions or eliminations.
+The Planning Board may approve such frontage reductions or eliminations only if it finds that the goals listed in the first sentence of this paragraph (5.a) will be better achieved than without the reductions or eliminations.
 In addition to the standards for Special Permits under said Section 9.2, the Planning Board shall also apply the Rural Siting Principles under Section 8.3.